A2TC-YT/Destiny-Damage-Tracker/README.md

 #### Brightness Level
 Adjust the brightness level of the program to match your screen.
 Supported brightness options are: 2, 3, 4, 5, 6, 7.
 Lower brightness options may be less consistent.

-## Known Issues

-- Shadowplay recordings are flickery with the overlay.
-Using the separate window to display info allows for normal shadowplay behavior.

 ## 🙏 Credits 🙏
 Thank you to Urnan for the awesome logo for DDT.
 Check out more of his work here